 Information on English Courses

 Most study abroad programs will have numerous courses that count toward the 120 minimum and fulfill level (60 credit rule) and/or Breadth requirements.
-Because most study abroad trips do not offer a heavily English-oriented course load, students often use study abroad trips to fill out general requirements or to pursue different courses of study.
+Because most study abroad programs do not offer a heavily English-oriented course load, students often use study abroad experiences to fill out general requirements or to pursue different courses of study.
 However, it is perfectly acceptable to take courses that would count toward an English major while studying abroad, though you should be aware that offerings in the area of English language and literature may be limited or non-existent in some cases.

 In order for a course to count toward the English major it must be about English literature, language, or writing.
-For example, “Masterpieces of Russian Literature: Great Novels of the 19th and 20th Century” is a course taught in English at the University of Copenhagan.
-Although the course it taught in English, the content is Russian literature and would therefor not count toward English major requirements.
+For example, “Masterpieces of Russian Literature: Great Novels of the 19th and 20th Century” is a course taught in English at the University of Copenhagen.
+Although the course is taught in English, the content is Russian literature and would therefor not count toward English major requirements.
 However, a course about E.L.
 Doctorow’s Fiction would count because he is an American author (original language of the book is English) regardless of whether the course taught at the University of Copenhagen is taught in English or Danish.

 The easiest way to determine whether a course in a UW program might count toward an English major is to make sure that is assigned the subject code of ENGLISH and has a level of I, A or D (Intermediate or Advanced).

 It’s worth noting that some universities still prefer a lecture format, sometimes with a small group discussion called a tutorial group.
-If possible, talk with other students who have returned from your chosen university to learn more about modes of instruction.
+If possible, talk with other students who have returned from your chosen program to learn more about modes of instruction.

 More Logistical Considerations